Japan Food and Drink

 Things to know

-Tips are never expected.
+Tips are never expected and can even be considered impolite.
 In some upmarket places, a 10 to 15% service charge will be added to the bill.
 In some bars, there may be a table or "charm" charge too, which can be quite steep; it's best to enquire in advance if you're in any doubt.